COUNTY_STATS

 During the 2008 election, the precinct voter turnout was 11,203 voters or 35.84% of the total voters.
 Absentee turnout was 13,600 or 43.50% of the total voters.
 The total turnout was 79.34% or 24,803 voters.

-The higher absentee turnout (from13.1% to 26.7% to 43.50%) is a clear signal that the Tehama County Republican Central Committee must reach these voters approximately a month before the actual election day, about the time they receive their absentee ballots in the mail.
+The higher absentee turnout (from 13.1% to 26.7% to 43.50% to 48.85% to 69.38%) is a clear signal that the Tehama County Republican Central Committee must reach these voters approximately a month before the actual election day, about the time they receive their absentee ballots in the mail.
 This increase in absentee voters is mostly because of the ability of any voter now being able to vote by mail without being handicapped as it was before.
 Clearly people like the convenience of voting by mail.

 The increase in the DTS and minor parties has not really affected the historical voting pattern that we have observed in the county.
 If you take the average of the President, U.S. Senator, Congressman, and State Assemblyman races in the 2004 election you will get a 64% Republican and a 34% Democrat average (2% minor party average).
 This seems to indicate that the Democrats only get their hard core base (~35%) and the Republicans pickup most of the DTS and minor party vote.

-As the population increases in Tehama County because of the Del Web City and other developments, we must aggressively seek the Republicans out and make sure that they are registered and vote.
+As the population increases in Tehama County, we must aggressively seek the Republicans out and make sure that they are registered and vote.